Solution 4: uninstalling/reinstalling mini ports

 b) Click on the settings tile

-c) From System Protection tab, click on “Create?” and follow the process to create “Restore Point”
+c) From the System Protection tab, click on “Create?” and follow the process to create “Restore Point”

 Next step: Uninstall the non-working miniports

-When doing this, take a note of the miniports that you are removing, you’ll need to know this later when reinstalling.
+When doing this, make a note of the miniports that you are removing, you’ll need to know this later when reinstalling.

 Removing the Problematic WAN Miniport Driver

 1. Press the start button then right-click My Computer > Properties.
-(Windows 8 users, right click on Bottom left side of the screen and select Device Manager)
+(Windows 8 users, right-click on the Bottom left side of the screen and select Device Manager)